What does it Mean to Witness: A Conversation

 Jennifer: I want to thank you Lorilee for asking me this question in our earlier conversations.
 The first thing that came to my mind was that to witness means to listen; to stop and really listen.
 This is much harder than it sounds.
 We all have opinions and our own knowledge that we bring to every conversation that we engage in.
 But when someone is sharing their story of trauma—the act of stopping our body to be still, from consciously not responding with words and opinions—can be hard.
 Yet, this act of listening is for me, so important because truly letting someone speak their truth without interruption is so important for healing and for learning.

 Additionally, I think for me witnessing comes with a humbleness to admit there is so much I don’t know about Indigenous cultures and Indigenous ways of knowing the world.
 However, I am trying to learn and in this space of learning, there is a place for respectful questioning and conversation.
 I am grateful to many people I have met through this work, including you Lorilee, for having these conversations with me and for helping keep my eyes open to what the term ‘intergenerational trauma’ means.
 The closing of these schools did not solve the illness that exists in this country brought on by their existence.
 I am reminded time and time again of how connected the IRS system is to present day experiences of Indigenous people.
-Missing and murdered Indigenous women, high numbers of Indigenous children in government care, various forms of abuse in communities, and the legacies of inequality that exist in Canada are all issues rooted in the legacies of these schools.
+Missing and murdered Indigenous women, high numbers of Indigenous children in government care, various forms of abuse in communities, and the legacies of inequality that exist in Canada are all issues rooted in the existence of these schools.

 What does it mean to witness the histories of residential schools through artwork?